 After a long period of relatively low and stable cost increases, inflation has returned with vengeance in recent years - and cost inflation is even higher for the HRA than for the economy as a whole.
 Estimates provided by Savills for this report suggest that council landlords' repairs and maintenance budgets are on track to increase by 12-13% per year in 2023-24 and 2024-25.
 In addition to inflation, these rising costs are driven by increased demand for repairs in council housing, itself driven partly by new regulation.
-As a result, Savills estimates significant However, this is dwarfed by the costs expected for crucial works to ensure residents in these buildings are safe - including installing second staircases and fire doors.
-The very nature of high rise buildings make these works expensive and more complicated.
-For example, the costs to scaffold a high-rise building may easily be quadruple that of a low rise block for the same size roof replacement.
-With piecemeal and insufficient funding to support these eye-watering costs, Southwark Council is now having to delay new-build and wider regeneration works in order to focus resource on keeping their residents safe.

-increases in repairs costs across the 30-year life cycle of a social home, as high as £50,000 per property, rising to £65,000 per property for some highrise homes in cities.
+As a result, Savills estimates significant increases in repairs costs across the 30-year life cycle of a social home, as high as £50,000 per property, rising to £65,000 per property for some highrise homes in cities.
 In the context of the multiple pressures on HRA income detailed above, council landlords cannot absorb these rising costs.
 Many are delaying or cancelling planned investment in existing and new homes as a result, which will ultimately make problems harder and more expensive to fix.

 The Covid pandemic, the invasion of Ukraine and the subsequent energy crisis pushed general pricing up rapidly from 2021, with CPI peaking at 11.1% in October 2022.
 Construction costs rose even more sharply: many construction products saw annual cost inflation of 25% in 2022, and some particular products like insulation rising by 50%.
-This inevitably impacted on housebuilding, including by councils.
+109 This inevitably impacted on housebuilding, including by councils.
 A quarter of councils responding to an LGC survey in 2023 that they had cancelled housing projects and 44% that projects had been scaled back.
 Only 9% of respondents indicated that their capital projects had been unaffected by inflation.

-Inflation on social housing maintenance and repairs also ran well above the CPI inflation rate, hitting 16.8% in April 2022 according to a CEBR for the NHF.
-In March 2023, Savills estimated consolidated inflation for repairs budgets at 9.2% for 2023 to 2024 and 6.4% for 2024 to 2025, with consolidated inflation for housing management budgets running at 16.5% and 9.4% for the same years.

-The timing of the inflation surge made this even worse for social landlords: rent increases for the first year of the new CPI+1% settlement in April 2022, as cost inflation was soaring, were pegged to the much lower CPI rate from September 2021 (so rents only rose by 4.1%).
+110 much lower CPI rate from September 2021 (so rents only rose by 4.1%).
 The following year, when the formula should have delivered rent rises of 11.1%, government capped the increase at 7%.
 So even in the two years when rents rose relatively fast by recent historical standards, cost inflation still far exceeded permitted rent increases.

+Inflation on social housing maintenance and repairs also ran well above the CPI inflation rate, hitting 16.8% in April 2022 according to a CEBR for the NHF.111 In March 2023, Savills estimated consolidated inflation for repairs budgets at 9.2% for 2023 to 2024 and 6.4% for 2024 to 2025, with consolidated inflation for housing management budgets running at 16.5% and 9.4% for the same years.112

+The timing of the inflation surge made this even worse for social landlords: rent increases for the first year of the new CPI+1% settlement in April 2022, as cost inflation was soaring, were pegged to the